Warwick-Allen/essays/theological_profile.md

 - **No Purgatory**: Rejects Roman Catholic doctrine.
 - **No Universalism**: Not all will be saved.

-**Alignment**: Premillennialism aligns with dispensationalist, many Baptist, and Pentecostal traditions.
-It differs from amillennialism (Reformed, Lutheran, Catholic) and postmillennialism (some Reformed).
-Pre-tribulation rapture is common in dispensationalist circles.
-Conscious eternal punishment aligns with traditional Christian orthodoxy (Catholic, Orthodox, Reformed, Baptist, evangelical), differing from annihilationism and universalism.
-The low confidence reflects appropriate humility on debated eschatological details.
+**Alignment**: The premillennialism aligns with the dispensationalist, many Baptist, and Pentecostal traditions.
+It differs from the amillennialism (Reformed, Lutheran, Catholic) and the postmillennialism (some Reformed).
+The pre-tribulation rapture is common in the dispensationalist circles.
+The conscious eternal punishment aligns with the traditional Christian orthodoxy (Catholic, Orthodox, Reformed, Baptist, evangelical), differing from the annihilationism and universalism.
+The low confidence reflects appropriate humility on the debated eschatological details.

 ---